 SS-Panzer-Abteilung 5 Wiking

 won positions of the third battalion of Nordland for three days without breaking into the main line of resistance.
 All attacks were turned back by the tanks of SS-Panzer-Abteilung 5 Wiking.
 On October 12 1942, 18 Soviet bombers, escorted by fighters, conducted four bombing runs on the positions on high ground.
 According to various sources the SS-Division Wiking lost over 1,500 men during the fighting for Sagopshin and Malgobek.
 Several combat units were reduced to only dozens of men, and as a Waffen-SS veteran later wrote: Casualties weren't counted any more, just men left alive.
 Note: It should be pointed out that Reference Point 701 was not Hill 701, which is indicated in some writings.
 It was a target reference point for artillery purposes.
 There was no high ground of 701 meters between Malgobek and Wosnessenskaja.
 Credit: Viking Panzers.
 Top image: Volunteers from Finnisches Freiwilligen-Bataillon der Waffen-SS.
 Public domain.
 Bottom image: SS-Panzer-Abteilung 5 Wiking in the North Caucasus.
-Photo: SS-Kriegsberichter Willy Altstadt.
-US National Archives and Records Administration.
+Photo: SS-Kriegsberichter Willi Altstadt.
+U.S. NARA.
 Fair use.